 IndianOil is committed to public safety, protection of the environment, and operation of its facilities in compliance with all applicable rules and regulations of the country.
 All of its pipelines fall under the regulatory framework of P&MP Act 1962 (with all latest amendments) and governed by safety standards of Petroleum and Explosives Safety Organisation (PESO) and Oil Industry Safety Directorate (OISD).
 IndianOil is proud of its safety record and follows many regulations and procedures to monitor and ensure the integrity of its pipelines.

-- Pipeline operating conditions are monitored 24 hours a day, 7 days a week by personnel in control centres using a Supervisory Control and Data Acquisition (SCADA) system.
+- Pipeline operating conditions are monitored 24 hours a day, 7 days a week by personnel in control centres using Supervisory Control and Data Acquisition (SCADA) system.
 This system gathers data such as pressures, volume & flow rates and the status of pumping units & valves.
 Whenever operating conditions change, an audio-visual alarm warns the operator on duty and the condition is investigated.
-Both automated and manual valves are strategically placed along the pipeline route to enable the pipeline to shut down immediately and sections can be isolated quickly when required.
+Both automated and manual valves are strategically placed along the pipeline route to enable the pipeline to shut down immediately and sections can be isolated quickly as and when required.

 - Visual inspections of the entire right of way of IndianOil pipelines are carried out on daily basis through foot patrolling by pipeline security guards.
 Above ground pipeline markers and boundary pillars are displayed along the right-of-way (ROW) to alert the public and contractors regarding the existence of the pipeline.